 What Is Risk Analysis in Software Testing

 Risk Analysis is essential for software testing.
-In software testing, Risk Analysis is the process of identifying risks in applications and prioritizing them to test.
+In software testing, Risk Analysis is identifying and prioritizing risks in applications to test.
 A risk is a potential for loss or damage to an organization from materialized threats.

 Risk Analysis attempts to identify all the risks and then quantify the severity of the risks.
 A threat, as we have seen, is a possible damaging event.
 If it occurs, it exploits a vulnerability in the security of a computer-based system.

 Items with higher risk values should be tested early and often.
-Items with lower risk value can be tested later, or not at all.
+Items with lower risk values can be tested later or not at all.
 It can also be used with defects.

 Project Risk Management Software Examples

-When a test plan has been created, risks involved in testing the product are to be taken into consideration along with the possibility of their occurrence and the damage they may cause along with solutions, if any.
+When a test plan has been created, risks involved in testing the product are to be considered, along with the possibility of their occurrence, the damage they may cause, and solutions, if any.
 A detailed study of this is called Risk Analysis.

 Some of the risks could be: